Latest update: 16 December 2024 - gmc

 A condensed version of the Beaufort Gazette/Island Packet in which duplicate pages appearing in both titles are omitted (April 2010 - March 2015).
 This was done as a stop loss measure to conserve costs and thereby prolong the newspaper coverage for another five years.
 My greatest failure as the keeper of all things historical is the cessation of the microfilming of the Beaufort Gazette/Island Packet but it was completely out of my hands and the Library's hands to prevent.

-don't you think?
+We got a new microfilm reader/printer in October 2019.
 Thanks go to the Clover Club and the Friends of the

 Beaufort Library for paying for the upgraded microfilm machine purchase.